wookdev/munged-org/rofl/men-v-women.md

-Now, this may seem a little simplistic, but the fact is, for a period of about six months in 1973, it was very fashionable to believe that we were all persons first, and members of our gender second.</p>
+Now, this may seem a little simplistic, but the fact is, for a period of about six months in 1973, it was very fashionable to believe that we were all persons first, and members of our gender second.

-This, of course, was so much hooey.</p>
+This, of course, was so much hooey.

 We are different -- in our habits, and in the way we react to environmental stimuli and the way we spend our leisure time; and we are especially different